mjcampagna/webpack-for-react/README.md

 I am recently come to Webpack, and it frustrated me at first.
 In most reading, the author steers one into brambles, then gives band-aids to dress the wounds.
 There's a thing called tech debt, and the answer to most problems is not to install still more npm modules; better to avoid the pitfalls in the first place.

 And that's the point of this.
 Herein, I do not endeavor to be comprehensive.
-Rather, I will plot a sane introduction to Webpack, building a base configuration that leans heavily on first-party resources.
-As little bloat as I can manage, nothing nonessential, and reaching only for third-parties when I absolutely must.
+Rather, I will plot a sane introduction to Webpack, building a base configuration that leans heavily on resources from Webpack's own website.

 First and foremost, I write this for myself, a living document that I will update as my needs and my understanding continue to evolve.
 If others benefit from it as well, then all the better.